bennu/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 This takes 2 steps:

-1. Update location A to point to location B. This can be done by a PATCH request on the API where the `upstream_url` property is updated to the url as specified by `config.upstream_host` or `config.upstream_uri` (or location B).
+1. Update location A to point to location B. This can be done by a PATCH request on the Service where the `upstream_url` property is updated to the url as specified by `config.upstream_host` or `config.upstream_uri` (or location B).
 2. Since now the location A and B are the same, the canary plugin can now be removed from the system with a `DELETE` request.

 If the canary was not complete yet, then executing those steps prematurely, will instantly switch 100% of traffic to the new location (B).